dreamportdev/Osdev-Notes/04_Scheduling/04_Locks.md

 ## Implementing A Lock

-A _lock_ provides us with something called mutual exclusion: only one thread can hold the lock at a time, while the rest must wait for the lock to be free again before they can take.
+A _lock_ provides us with something called mutual exclusion: only one thread can hold the lock at a time, while the rest must wait for the lock to be free again before they can take the lock.
 While a thread is holding the lock, it's allowed to access the shared resource.

 We'll need a few things to achieve that: